kensixx/obsidian/Coding Interview University/Coding Interview University.md

 | https://github.com/jwasham/coding-interview-university?tab=readme-ov-file#additional-detail-on-some-subjects | Coding Interview University -> SOLID Section |
 1. SOLID
 2. Design Patterns, 1 example for each category
-3. Pillars
+3. OOP Pillars
+	- Abstraction
+	- Encapsulation
+	- Inheritance
+	- Polymorphism
-4. Best practices pag create restful api
+1. Best practices pag create restful api
-5. Interface vs Abstract
+2. Interface vs Abstract
-6. concurrency
+3. concurrency
-7. Stream
+4. Stream
 # Single Responsibility Principle
 **There should never be more than one reason for a class to change.**
 ## Example